gorsuch/chirp/README.md

 chirp
 =====

 A simple http measurement tool based on libcurl.
-It takes a single url as an argument and emits JSON on a single line containing allegedly useful metrics.
+It takes a single url as an argument and emits measurement data via `logfmt` to `stdout`.

 ## Building